kovzol/geogebra-discovery/README.md

 #### Steps to build GeoGebra Discovery on macOS

 * Start Terminal: Press Cmd+Space to open spotlight search, and type terminal and hit return.
-* Get [Homebrew](https://brew.sh/) by copy-pasting this into the terminal:
-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.
-You will be asked to enter a password that allows you making changes on your system.
-* Install readline and openssl via Homebrew: `brew install readline openssl`.
-* Make sure that you have no space character on your path in the terminal.
-If so, you need to perform the remaining steps in a folder that does not contain any space characters, e.g. in **/tmp/**.
-(Later you may copy the created bundle to a different folder that will be not deleted on reboot.)
-In this case, enter `cd /tmp`.
 * Type `git clone https://github.com/kovzol/geogebra-discovery` to download the source code.
 * Type `cd geogebra-discovery` to change the working directory.
 * Type `./get-build-tools` to get Java.